EISMGard/github-audit-tool/README.md

-# GitHub Audit Tool
+# GitHub Org Audit Tool
-This is a tool for auditing github repos, users, and teams.
-It is useful for compliance, security and auditing of GitHub.
+This is a tool for auditing github organizations including their repos, users, and teams.
+It is useful for compliance, security and auditing.

 ## Capabilities
 * Repo list